laurashub/PSPG-CDD/README.md

 ### Data
 `cancer_compounds.sample.csv`
 - This file can be opened in Excel, or a simple text editor, and contains the SMILES and names or IDs of various cancer-related compounds.
+- **It demonstrates the file format for to be used for the query drugs as input to the "Predict" notebook.**

 `candidate_compounds.sample.csv`
 - This file can be opened in Excel, or a simple text editor, and likewise contains SMILES and IDs of several cancer compounds from the first data file.
-It demonstrates the file format for to be used for the query drugs as input to the "Compare" notebook.
+- **It demonstrates the file format for to be used for the query drugs as input to the "Compare" notebook.**

 `chembl_21_binding_molecules.csv.gz`
 - This file contains: Chembl_ID, SMILE, Fingerprint

-`chembl_21_binding_targets.csv`
+- **The code requires this file to be gzipped, but you can explore this file by unzipping into a new file: `gunzip -c chembl_21_binding_molecules.csv.gz > chembl_21_binding_molecules.csv`**

+`chembl_21_binding_targets.csv.gz`
-- This file contains: Target ID, UniProt Name, Molecule IDs, Description
+- This file contains: Target ID, UniProt Name, Molecule IDs, Description --**The code requires this file to be gzipped, but you can explore this file by unzipping into a new file: `gunzip -c chembl_21_binding_targets.csv.gz > chembl_21_binding_targets.csv`**

 ### Setting up our Working Environment
 Let's create a directory for us to work from.
 This directory is where we will store all the files we plan to use.